-In the light of all of the above, in the event that young researchers such as specially appointed faculty members and postdoctoral fellows are employed in this program please strive to secure tenures of the length of the R&D period, having checked with the persons in charge of personnel and accounts in the relevant department, and also make an effort to, as far as possible, secure tenures of five years or more through the utilization of other external funding such as indirect expenses, basic expenses and donations.
+In the light of all of the above, in the event that young researchers such as specially appointed faculty members and postdoctoral fellows are employed in this program please strive to secure tenures of the length equivalent to the duration of the R&D, having checked with the persons in charge of personnel and accounts in the relevant department.
+Also, to the greatest extent possible, please endeavor to secure appointments of a certain term (about five years or more) by preventing short-term appointments through utilizing other external funding such as indirect expenses, basic expenses and donations.

-13.16 Research Activities Conducted at Their Own Initiative by Young Researchers Engaged
+13.15 Research Activities Conducted at Their Own Initiative by Young Researchers Engaged

 In line with the Implementation Guidelines Concerning Research Activities Conducted at Their Own Initiative by Young Researchers Employed for Project Implementation Using Competitive Research Funds (revised on December 18, 2020 at the Liaison Meeting of Relevant Ministries on Competitive Research Fund), and with regard to the certain degree (set at a ceiling of 20%) of effort made by young researchers who are engaged in this program and whose personnel costs are paid by this program, in the event that the PI etc. judge that the young researcher's own initiative does not obstruct the R&D in question but at the same time contributes to it, the consent of their institution of affiliation is obtained it is possible to allot that effort to activities that contribute to research activities conducted at their own initiative or improvements in research and management capabilities.
-For more details please refer to the Administration Manuals and Forms in the Program Administrative Procedures (Forms and other documents) section of the AMED website.
+For more details please refer to the Administration Manuals and Forms\ in the Program Administrative Procedures (Forms and other documents) section of the AMED website.